ryandude97/Projekt-QS-2/README.md

 #### Project URL: https://github.com/ryandude97/Projekt-QS-2

----

----

 #### Future Improvements:

 **1.** I would like to make the bootstrap wireframe to be more customized with more css code.

 **2.**  Bootstrap classes are the main classes on the page.
+I would like to expand the usage of standard css classes.

-**3.**  In addition to improving the future styling and responsive elements on this site, I will be working on refining my JavaScript and jQuery skills for creating web apps.
+**3.**   I want to be working on my JavaScript and jQuery skills for creating web apps.